 All documents, including letters of reference, must be submitted in .pdf format.

-- Applicants who will earn or have earned their most recent degree in 2023, 2022 or 2021 must submit two academic letters of reference.
+- Current students and applicants who graduated from their most recent degree in 2023, 2022, or 2021 require two academic letters of reference to complete their application.

-- Applicants who were awarded their most recent degree in 2020 or 2019 can supply one professional letter of reference in place of one of their academic references.
+- Applicants who were awarded their most recent degree in 2020 or 2019 require two letters of reference but can provide one professional letter in place of an academic one, to complete their application.

-- Applicants who were awarded their most recent degree before 2019 may supply two professional letters of reference if no academic references are available.
+- Applicants who were awarded their most recent degree before 2019 require two letters of reference to complete their application.
+If no academic references are available, two professional letters of reference may be supplied.

 An application can be saved and revisited until it is "submitted".
 Once submitted, the application will no longer be accessible to the candidate.